While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 For Runners and Athletes

-The answer is that it usually comes down to their running (or cycling) styles and movement patterns.
+The answer is that it usually comes down to problems with their running (or cycling) styles and movement patterns.

 Similar to the cases above, when a particular running style leads to the overuse of one muscle group, an imbalance occurs.
 This leads to tightness in one group of muscles and weakness in others.

-So, What Are the Piriformis Syndrome Exercises to Avoid for These Groups?
+So, What Are the Piriformis Syndrome Exercises to Avoid for These Groups of People?

-To answer this question, again we must split our group of piriformis syndrome sufferers into three, based on what caused their problem in the first place.
+To answer this question, again we must split our piriformis syndrome sufferers into three groups, based on what caused their problem in the first place.

 For Office Workers